 - 16.2.2 Only areas identified in Schedule A are included within the Settlement Area Boundary identified in the County of Simcoe Official Plan.
-Land outside of this area shall not be subject to the policies of the Secondary Plan.
-Notwithstanding policy 16.2.1 of this Plan, land that falls outside of the Settlement Area Boundary shall continue to be subject to the policies of the Town of Innisfil Official Plan until future Settlement Area Boundary Expansions.
+Notwithstanding policy 16.2.1 of this Plan, land that falls outside of the Settlement Area Boundary shall not be subject to the policies of this Secondary Plan until future Settlement Area Boundary Expansions.
 Lands subject to the policies of this Plan will be updated on Schedule A following Settlement Area Boundary Expansions incorporated into the County of Simcoe Official Plan. - 16.2.3 The policies of this Plan, including land uses, building heights and densities will not take effect until the proposed GO Station is constructed and operational. - 16.2.4 The development of Orbit shall be coordinated with the provision of infrastructure, services and amenities, including: - a.
 Public transit, including the construction of the proposed Innisfil GO Station; - b.
 Pedestrian and cycling facilities; - c.
 Road network capacity and connections; - d.
-Water and wastewater services: - e.
+Water and wastewater services; - e.
 Stormwater management facilities; - f.
-Utilities; - g.
+Utilities: - g.
 Parks and open spaces; and - h.
 Community services and facilities. - 16.2.5 When a development is proposed, it must be demonstrated the infrastructure, services and amenities can support the density and scale of the proposed development. - 16.2.6 Development shall not exceed the capacity of Orbit as identified in the applicable Servicing Master Plan. - 16.2.7 Notwithstanding policy 16.2.6, development may exceed the population and jobs figures identified in the Servicing Master Plan when it can be demonstrated through the relevant reports and/or studies that the proposed development is supported by sufficient infrastructure, to the satisfaction of the Town.

-- 16.2.8 Initial phases of development shall not preclude the achievement of a compact, pedestrian-oriented and transit-supportive urban form. - 16.2.9 To ensure adequate infrastructure, servicing and facilities are provided and to avoid harm to natural heritage features and Lake Simcoe, growth is allocated based on what can be supported in the short-term (0-5 years), medium-term (5-15 years), and long-term (15-30 years).
+- 16.2.8 Initial phases of development shall not preclude the achievement of a compact, pedestrian-oriented and transit-supportive urban form. - 16.2.9 To ensure adequate infrastructure, servicing and facilities are provided, growth is allocated based on what can be supported in the short-term (0-5 years), medium-term (5-15 years), and long-term (15-30 years).
 Table 5 identifies approximate population and jobs growth during these timeframes, which are intended to align with the servicing and capital works plans established through the Master Servicing Plans.